 - 1. An illustrated inventory of Old Copper artifacts from eastern North Dakota should be prepared.
-Knowledgeable local individuals should be consulted and invited to contribute in this process (Gibbon 1998). - 2.
+Knowledgeable local individuals should be consulted and invited to contribute to this process (Gibbon 1998). - 2.
 An updated survey for Paleo artifacts (specifically projectile points, blade cores, and blades) and associated cultural deposits should be undertaken. - 3.
 Possible overland trails crosscutting the NRRSU should be researched.
 This project should include on-the-ground inventory to identify remnant segments of trails as well as associated camps and possibly other sorts of sites (cf. Gilman et al. 1979:16). - 4.
-A comprehensive study of Woodland lithic utilization should be carried out in an attempt to identify patterns of stone use at different times in the prehistory of the valley (cf. Bakken 1985, 2011). - 5.
-Pond sediments in the Turtle Mountains and elsewhere in the NRRSU which exhibit continuous Holocene stratigraphic records should be sampled and analyzed in order to expand our current knowledge of past regional environments (cf. Anfinson and Wright 1990:216-218). - 6.
+A comprehensive study of Woodland lithic utilization should be carried out to identify patterns of stone use at different times in the prehistory of the valley (cf. Bakken 1985, 2011). - 5.
+Pond sediments in the Turtle Mountains and elsewhere in the NRRSU which exhibit continuous Holocene stratigraphic records should be sampled and analyzed to expand our current knowledge of past regional environments (cf. Anfinson and Wright 1990:216-218). - 6.
 Collections held by various county historical societies and private collectors should be inventoried, and diagnostic Plains Village artifacts should be analyzed and photographed. - 7.
 A cultural resources inventory of all or portions of the Turtle Mountain Indian Reservation and surrounding areas should be undertaken to generate information concerning prehistoric and protohistoric settlement and land use in this little studied part of the state.
-Related ethnohistoric research would identify specific high potential areas for survey and also enhance the findings of the inventory in various ways.
-Members of the reservation community should be invited to participate in the project.
+Related ethnohistoric research would identify specific high potential areas for survey and

-- 8. Bioarcheological studies focusing on diet, nutrition, and prehistoric health should be conducted.
-This requires analysis of human bone.
-Support for such studies should be sought from regional Indian groups. - 9.
-Additional geoarcheological investigations of the area of former glacial Lake Agassiz should be undertaken with emphasis on mapping and correlating beach ridges and strandlines.
-Radiocarbon dates on organic remains from these contexts (preferably from single component archeological deposits associated with particular beaches) are needed to put existing chronologies on more sound footing (cf. Ashworth and Cvancara 1983:138). - 10.
-Are there recognizable stylistic differences detectible in the archeological remains left by Siouan and Algonquian speakers in the NRRSU?
+- enhance the findings of the inventory in various ways.
+Members of the reservation community should be invited to participate in the project. - 8.
+Additional geoarchaeological investigations of the area of former glacial Lake Agassiz should be undertaken with emphasis on mapping and correlating beach ridges and strandlines.
+Radiocarbon dates on organic remains from these contexts (preferably from single component archaeological deposits associated with specific beaches) are needed to put existing chronologies on more sound footing (cf. Ashworth and Cvancara 1983:138). - 9.
+Are there recognizable stylistic differences detectible in the archaeological remains left by Siouan and Algonquian speakers in the NRRSU?
 Research should focus on native ceramics as well as European and Euro-American trade goods.